TobiasPSP/Modules.dynpar/README.md

 Your text: Hello
 ```

 That's pretty cool and relatively simple to implement.
+However implementation is *static*: you have defined parameters at design time (when you wrote the code) so the behavior of your parameters will now be always indentical.

-But what if you want to show parameters based on what the user has already submitted to other parameters, or need more control in other aspects?
+Hm.
+But what if you wanted to show parameters based on what the user has already submitted to other parameters?
+What if a parameter should only be present when the user has Admin privileges?
+So what if you need more control during *runtime*?

 ## Dynamic Parameters (Created at Runtime)